swiftmade/statamic-clear-assets/README.md

 Clean up unused images and assets from your Statamic site.
 Saves storage, keep things tidy.

-The addon scans your entire `content` directory.
-If an asset is not referenced in any of your content, it will be marked as unused.
+The addon scans your entire `content` and `users` directory.
+If an asset is not referenced anywhere, it will be marked as unused.
 You can review the list of unused assets and delete them.

 The addon is easy to configure.
 See the [Configuration](#configuration) section below.